kisom/kyleisom.net/source/_posts/2014-01-22-building-a-key-server.markdown

 One caution that had to be made was to return copies of data in the keystore to prevent modification by the user except via the appropriate function.
-Particularly, making copies of the metadata -- these are effectively pointing.
+Particularly, making copies of the metadata -- these are effectively pointers to a hash map.
 For example, a context check takes a struct and not a pointer to a struct.
 However, copying the metadata to a new map, a context check could modify the metadata.
 There is a function provided for this, but this prevents inadvertant modifictions.

 Having these data structures in memory is only half the task; the other half is to provide security when the keystore is not in use.
 For